vss96/pintwise/README.md

 If you encounter any issues:

-1. Check that your SQLite connection string is correct
+1. Check that your Supabase URL and anon key are correct
-2. Ensure the GitHub secret is properly set
+2. Ensure the GitHub secrets are properly set
 3. Verify that GitHub Pages is enabled
 4. Check the browser console for error messages

-For demo mode (localStorage), data persists only in the current browser.
+5. Make sure the `pint_entries` table exists in your Supabase database
+6. Verify that Row Level Security is disabled or proper policies are set

 ## Roadmap